The Mountain Cur is a breed of working dog that originated in the United States.

 It is generally slim in stature, but it also has an athleticism surrounding it.
 They have strong muscle groups, which was required for their type of work, and yet they are also very graceful and agile.

-Their head and neck are both stocky and powerful, and their fur is short and thick while it is also closely-fitting to their body.
+Their head and neck are both stocky and powerful, and their fur is short and thick while it is also closely-fitting to their bodies.
 It will also generally have a rather textured appearance to it as well.

 Overall, this is a dog that appears to be a ‘no mess’ kind of breed, but then that is purely because of the reason for which it was bred in the first place.